yairm210/Unciv/docs/Modders/Images-and-Audio.md

 ### Multiple texture atlases

 If your mod has lots of images (or large ones), the textures might 'spill' into additional texture files - 2048x2048 is the limit for a single texture pack.
-You will see a `game2.png`, possibly a `game3.üng` or more appear.
+You will see a `game2.png`, possibly a `game3.png` or more appear.
 This is not good for performance, which is why the base game controls which kinds of images go together into one texture(+atlas).
 This works for mods, too: Create not only one Images folder, but several, the additional ones named "Images.xyz", where xyz will become the filename of the additional texture file (So don't use both Images and Images.game - those will clash).
 Look at the Unciv base game to get a better idea how that works.
 To minimize texture swaps, try to group them by the situation where in the game they are needed.
 You can distibute by folder, but having the same subfolders under several "Images.xyz" and distributing the images between them will also work.

-**Discovery**: Only the `game.atlas` file is read by default, its contents control which texture (`.png`) files are read.
+A file `Atlases.json` (uppercase 'A') in the mod root (not in `Images` or in `jsons`) controls which atlases to load, which in turn control which texture (`.png`) files are read.
-For additional texture packs, our packer will output a `Atlases.json` (uppercase 'A') listing the additional ones.
+This file is automatically created by the built-in packer.
+Only the `game.atlas` file is read by default for backward compatibility.
 If you use external tools and multiple atlases, you will need to maintain this file yourself - it is a simple json array of strings, each a file name without the `.atlas` extension (saved as UTF-8 without byte order mark).

 ### Texture packer settings